RL-VS/rlvs2021/docs/dqn.md

 ## Prerequisites

 - Understanding of Markov Decisions Processes and Bellman equations (starting point of the presentation)
-- Basic notions of Python and JAX.
+- Basic notions of Python and JAX
-- (Optional) Run the dqn_zoo codebase.
+- (Optional) Run the dqn_zoo codebase

 ## Class material: